-WARNING: In situations where the vehicle camera has limited detection capability, this may reduce system performance.
-These situations include but are not limited to direct or low sunlight, vehicles at night without tail lights, unconventional vehicle types, pedestrians with complex backgrounds, running pedestrians, partly obscured pedestrians, or pedestrians that the system cannot distinguish from a group.
+warning: In situations where the vehicle camera has limited detection capability, this may reduce system performance.
+These situations include but are not limited to direct or low sunlight, vehicles at night without tail lights, unconventional vehicle types, pedestrians with complex backgrounds, partly obscured pedestrians, or pedestrians that the system cannot distinguish from a group.
 Failure to take care may result in the loss of control of your vehicle, serious personal injury or death.

-lavigator (TB9) Canada/United States of America, enUSA, Edition date: 201808, First-Printin warning: The system cannot help prevent all crashes.
+warning: The system cannot help prevent all crashes.
 Do not rely on this system to replace driver judgment and the need to maintain a safe distance and speed.